illiumst/website/_posts/projects/2023-10-15-server-administration.md

 *   **ML Workflow Optimization:**
     *   Re-architected the execution environment for machine learning experiments.
 Transitioned from managing dependencies directly on workstations or via a less reliable SLURM setup to a containerized approach using **Docker**.
-    *   Utilized the self-hosted **GitLab Container Registry** for storing ML environment images and integrated **Weights & Biases (WandB)** for robust experiment tracking, visualization, and collaboration, significantly improving reproducibility and simplifying resource management on high-performance workstations.
+    *   Utilized the self-hosted **GitLab Container Registry** for storing ML environment images.

 ---